 This workshop is a foundational component of professional development and introduces many of the key skills supervisors need to master, including key strategies for motivating others.

 This program also helps supervisors learn when and how to give productive feedback, as well as how to deliver and modify training to accommodate different learning styles to generate optimal results.

 During this four-week training course, attendees will take part in half-day sessions to discuss:

-- Understand what you can and cannot expect as a supervisor
+- Understanding what to expect as a supervisor

-- Build your confidence in being an effective front line leader
+- Building confidence to become an effective front-line leader

 - Dealing with negative people

 - Providing coaching and feedback to unlock employee potential